sokuzen/pudding.coffee/content/authors/pudding/_index.md

 # Self Introduction

 Have you seen a pudding that codes and plays video games?
-Look no further-- you've found one.

 Pudding's passions aren't limited to programming and gaming.
-Pudding also loves traveling, finding himself at the top of mountains, or swimming deep with the corals.
+Pudding also loves traveling-- finding themself at the top of mountains, or swimming deep with the corals.

 You may also find Pudding online as sokuzen.